deutschebank/fluxnova-docs-manual/content/get-started/_index.md

 ---

-There are different ways to get started with Flowave.
+There are different ways to get started with Fluxnova.
 Choose from the following guides: